Choosing a Major & Career Exploration

 Gain information about yourself, careers of interest and be one step closer to making an informed decision.

 Step 1.
 Complete the Focus 2 Career Assessment to identify your career interests.
 Select “Register” (below the login info) to create a new account.
 The Access code is The Hill.
-Complete the information and select "Spring 2019” as your status.
+Complete the information and select "Fall 2023” as your status.
+Additional career assessments.

 Step 5.
 Research job posting descriptions.
 Even if you’re not currently looking for a job, you’ll better understand the local job market and you’ll learn the specific responsibilities of the career and be better prepared to develop a targeted resume.
-Set up email alerts on www.indeed.com.
+Set up email alerts on indeed.
+Check out employers' openings at your HCC Handshake Account!

 Step 6.
 It’s vitally important that you get as much exposure to your profession of interest as possible.
-Your goal should be to learn what the career is truly like on a daily basis.
+Experiential activities help confirm choice of major, clarify career goals, develop self-confidence and earn valuable experience needed for today's competitive workplace.

-- Observe by Job Shadowing / Informational Interviewing (spread out over 2-3 visits if possible).
+- Observe by Job Shadowing / Informational Interviewing.
 Sample questions to ask.

 - On-campus work study student employment – Must be receiving a Pell grant.
 Check with the financial aid office for eligibility.
 Application

 - Inquire about an internship – extremely valuable experience whether paid/unpaid, academic credit or not.
-Check with HCC Career Services!
+Business Administration & CIT AAS degree programs are eligible for co-op/internship credit.
+Check with your academic advisor & HCC Career Services for details.

 Step 8.
 Build your professional network.
 Join a club on-campus, a professional organization (as a student member) or a community organization that supports your career interests.